William Henry Harrison III: Korea

 Harrison criticized the lack of preparedness of the United States army going into the Korean War.
 He supported General Douglas MacArthur's letter to the Veterans of Foreign Wars national convention in which he stated that the island of Taiwan should be defended at any cost due to its strategic importance as an "unsinkable aircraft carrier and submarine tender".
 He criticized Truman's dismissal of MacArthur stating that "MacArthur's command in Japan is vital to the United States and all of the free world".

-He disagreed with the British criticism of the United States's bombing of the Sui-ho Dam on the Yalu River as he felt that it was necessary to bring a successful and quick end to the war.
+Harrison disagreed with the British criticism of the United States' bombing of the Sui-ho Dam on the Yalu River, as he felt that it was necessary to bring a successful and quick end to the war.

 On February 12, 1968, he criticized the response to the capture of the USS Pueblo.
 Harrison stated that a military response to the capture should have occurred immediately following its capture and not on a later date.
 He also stated that the United States could not be hasty in its response as it would not be able to fight both the Vietnam War and a war with North Korea.

 Soviet Union and Eastern Bloc

 Harrison stated that the leaders of the United States during World War II had surrendered to Joseph Stalin at the Quebec, Tehran, Yalta, and Potsdam conferences.
 On February 15, 1951, he was one of over one hundred Republican members of Congress that signed a declaration demanding Congressional participation in foreign policy.

-He supported the release of William N. Oatis, a journalist who was charged with espionage by the Czechoslovak Socialist Republic and sentenced to ten years in prison.
+Harrison supported the release of William N. Oatis, a journalist who was charged with espionage by the Czechoslovak Socialist Republic and sentenced to ten years in prison.

 In 1961, Harrison supported President Kennedy during the Berlin Crisis and stated that he deserved the full support of Americans due to his stand to protect West Berlin.
 He opposed the Partial Nuclear Test Ban Treaty as communist countries had broken multiple treaties before.

 On October 7, 1963, Harrison criticized the sale of wheat to the Soviet Union as a "massive retreat in the fight against communism" as it would solve their agricultural shortages and allow for increased spending in the Soviet military.
 However, Harrison was absent when the House of Representatives voted 189 to 158 in favor of giving the final decision on the wheat exports to President Lyndon B. Johnson on December 24.

 Vietnam

-In 1966, he gave support to bombing the North Vietnamese port of Haiphong while debating Mayne Miller at the University of Wyoming.
+In 1966, Harrison gave support to bombing the North Vietnamese port of Haiphong while debating Mayne Miller at the University of Wyoming.
 He also stated that the allies of the United States should stop trading with the North Vietnamese.